-If the heater has not been used for some time, dust may have settled inside the heater and the ducting.
-Run the heater on the "Fan only" setting until it clears.
-The outside of the appliance should not normally require cleaning.
-If it does, isolate the electrical supplies and wipe down with a soft, damp cloth only.
+The outside of the Space Heater does not normally require cleaning.
+If the surface needs cleaned, you must isolate the electric supplies and wipe down with a soft, damp cloth only.
+Do not use abrasive cleaning agents.
 Allow to fully dry before reconnecting the electrical supplies.